Daniele Polencic

 kubectl describe pod <pod name>

-For errors that are created as a result of ResourceQuotas, you can inspect the logs of the cluster with:
+For errors that are created as a result of ResourceQuotas, you can inspect the logs of the cluster with the following:

 bash